Welcome to the DC 100 Page Super Spectacular Site

 Noting that Adventure #416 DC-10 had eluded his grasp for so very long (much longer than Love Stories DC-5 had) and that it is almost impossible to find in High Grade, we've arrived at the rarity conclusions above.

-In recent years, DC has seen fit not only to provide reproductions of the original, classic series, but to attempt to recapture the tradition with a contemporary series of 100-Page Super Spectaculars.
+In the early 21st Century, DC saw fit not only to provide reproductions of the original, classic series, but to attempt to recapture the tradition with a contemporary series of 100-Page Super Spectaculars.
 Sort of a "What if we'd done a Justice Society of America 100-Pager?", etc. One of the reproductions, in particular, failed to properly reproduce the most important cover of the bunch, as outlined in this excellent blog review of the reproductive process by "Robby Reed".

 That's all for now.
 We sure hope you enjoyed this offering of information.
 It took years of collecting to actually put together the Webmaster's entire collection and to be able to provide this information, and we're glad to be able to share it!